NautilusOSS/opensubmarine-starter/README.md

 Update `command.ts` to match contract name(s).
 This file is a helper to deploy your compiled contracts to the network set in the file itself.

 1. Set your mnemonic in the `acc` variable.
-2. Import starting on line 2.
+2. Update the import statement starting on line 2 for your contract.
 3. DeployType to match your contract name(s).
   - E.g. type DeployType = "HelloWorld";
   - E.g. type DeployType = "HelloWorld" | "OtherContract" | "AnotherContract";